 However, because millennials, in general, do not trust traditional advertising, marketers and businesses are forced to develop strong social advertising, which this group sees as more credible.
 The bottom line is that millennials crave authenticity and trust their peers’ recommendations more than traditional types of advertising.

-When you combine an authentic person that produces amazing Instagram content and has thousands of active followers that match your market profile, you have an influencer who can take your Instagram marketing to the next level.
+When you combine an authentic person that produces amazing Instagram posts and has thousands of active followers that match your market profile, you have an influencer who can take your Instagram marketing to the next level.

 Diving Deep into Instagram Analytics (aka Instagram Insights aka Audience Insights)